HugoBlox/hugo-blox-builder/starters/academic/content/publication/EGU23/index.md

 ---
-title: 'Improving crop dynamics in the CLM5 land surface model'
+title:'Improving crop dynamics in the CLM5 land surface model'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here